History of the MRT (Singapore): Downtown Line

-Thomson–East Coast line
+Thomson–East Coast Line

 On 31 January 2020, Stage 1 of the Thomson–East Coast Line between Woodlands North and Woodlands South stations commenced operations.
 On 28 August 2021, Stage 2 of the line between Woodlands South and Caldecott stations commenced operations.
 On 13 November 2022, Stage 3 of the line between Caldecott and Gardens by the Bay commenced operations.
+By June 2024, train services extended to Bayshore.
+On 23 June 2024, Stage 4 of the line between Tanjong Rhu and Bayshore commenced operations.

 Existing line extensions

-On 28 February 2009, the 3.8 kilometre Boon Lay Extension to the East West line comprising 2 stations Pioneer and Joo Koon commenced passenger service.
+On 28 February 2009, the 3.8 kilometre Boon Lay Extension to the East–West Line comprising 2 stations Pioneer and Joo Koon commenced passenger service.
 Construction had begun in December 2004 after the development of Pioneer New Town had been completed.
 Similarly, construction began for the Marina South Pier in December 2009 and completed in September 2014, it began operations on 23 November 2014.

 The 7.5 kilometre Tuas West Extension (TWE) – Gul Circle, Tuas Crescent, Tuas West Road and Tuas Link – opened for passenger service on 18 June 2017.